Shachihoko Boy

 Shachihoko Boy (しゃちほこBOY, Shachihoko Bōi) is a Japanese professional wrestler currently working for the Japanese promotion Dragon Gate where he is a former Open the Twin Gate Champion and Open the Triangle Gate Champion.
+Shachihoko Boy's real name is not a matter of public record, as is often the case with masked wrestlers in the Lucha Libre where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 Independent circuit (2002–present)

 Shachihoko Boy is known for seldomly competing for various promotions from the Japanese independent scene.
 On the seventh night of the AJPW Excite Series 2018 from February 22, he teamed up with Violent Giants (Shuji Ishikawa and Suwama) to defeat Atsushi Maruyama, Jun Akiyama and Kai.

 Toryumon Project (2002–2003)

 Shachihoko Boy made his professional wrestling debut in Toryumon Project on January 23, 2002, at T2P Desembarcamiento II, where he teamed up with Shachihoko Machine #1 in a losing effort against Toru Owashi as a result of a two-on-one handicap match.
-He has spent aroud the year in the company as a trainee of Último Dragón and competed in a tag team with Shachihoko Machine #1 during his entire tenure.
+He has spent around the year in the company as a trainee of Último Dragón and competed in a tag team with Shachihoko Machine #1 during his entire tenure.
 He wrestled his last match for the promotion on January 27, 2003, at T2P La Ultima Function where he teamed up with Machine #1 against Jorge Rivera.